-- People who take NSAIDs have a higher chance of developing complications such a bleeding or perforation.
+- People who take NSAIDs have a higher chance of developing complications such as bleeding or perforation.

 - The risk of developing ulcers is higher in those over 70 years, those taking higher doses of NSAIDs, those with a previous history of ulcers, in those people who are on blood thinners or steroids, and in those with severe medical problems.

-- Aspirin is among the worst of all of the NSAIDs with respect to causing ulcers.
+- Aspirin is the worst of all of the NSAIDs with respect to causing ulcers.